Share on Google+:

 New This Week:

 My take: Here's a chance to get sneak previews of some of what's coming up on local stages.
-I'll be there as part of the West End Players Guild team with a preview of our opening production of Tom Stoppard's Arcadia.
-Come on down!
+Think of it as a kind of theatrical tasting menu.
+And for free, no less.

 Photo: Peter Wochniak

 My take: This is one of two Stages shows that has been getting good press lately (see below for the other).
 Writing for Ladue News, Mark Bretz says that director/choreographer Stephen Bourneuf "leads an effervescent Stages troupe that keeps the fun times rolling in a high-stepping, fast-moving rendition filled with infectious rhythm and an abundance of good cheer to rousingly kick off Stages’ 31st season."
 Tina Farmer at KDHX says "Stages St. Louis opens their season with an energetic production of the popular show that dances and dazzles its way to success."

 My take: Suessical isn't a children's show as such, but this production is explicitly aimed at the small fry.
 It's a 75-minute, one-act version of the original with a small ensemble cast and modest technical requirements.
 "Kids will have a good time, for sure" says Mark Bretz at Ladue News, but [Director Michael] Hamilton’s smooth guidance makes Seussical entertaining for all ages."
 Chris Gibson at Broadway World agrees, calling it "a complete delight, filled with good humor and charm to spare."
 Looks like your weekend ticket for family fun.